Plate Girders

 Key Takeaways

-• Plate girders are highly optimized built-up sections used for very long spans and heavy loads where standard rolled shapes are insufficient.
+• Plate girders are highly optimized built-up sections used for long spans and heavy loads where rolled shapes are insufficient, designed by independently proportioning flanges for moment and webs for shear.

-• To save immense weight and cost, plate girder webs are typically extremely slender (h/twh/t_w is large), making them highly susceptible to local buckling under both flexure and shear.
+• To minimize weight, plate girder webs are typically extremely slender (h/twh/t_w is large), requiring checks for local buckling under flexure (using reductions like RpgR_{pg}) and shear.

-• Tension Field Action (TFA) is a remarkable post-buckling mechanism where the buckled web acts like diagonal tension ties and the stiffeners act as vertical compression struts (like a truss), significantly increasing the girder's total shear capacity beyond its buckling limit.
+• Tension Field Action (TFA) is a remarkable post-buckling mechanism where the buckled slender web acts like diagonal tension ties and transverse stiffeners act as compression struts, vastly increasing shear capacity.